 This drink combines elements from both to seemingly create something new and refreshing.

-When in reality, this drink dates back to 1880 and is widely considered the precursor of the martini.
+When in reality, this drink dates back to 1880 and is widely considered the precursor of the classic martini.

 It has gin, sweet Vermouth, Maraschino liqueur, and Angostura bitters all in one glass.